natyusha/ShokoRelay.bundle/README.md

 > The appended titles will appear after an em dash (**—**) making it easy to search for anything affected by this.

 ### Combining Series
-If you have TheTVDB matching enabled in Shoko and `SingleSeasonOrdering` disabled the agent will prioritise episode numbering from it by default.
+If you have TMDB matching enabled in Shoko and `SingleSeasonOrdering` disabled the agent will prioritise episode numbering from it by default.
 This allows shows which are separated on AniDB to be combined into a single entry inside Plex.
-To Achieve this simply multi-select (with the primary series as the first selection) the series in your Plex library which you know are part of a single TheTVDB entry then select `Merge`.
+To Achieve this simply multi-select (with the primary series as the first selection) the series in your Plex library which you know are part of a single TMDB entry then select `Merge`.

-Using Fairy Tail as an example all of the following series can be safely merged into a single entry in Plex if they are correctly matched to TheTVDB in Shoko:
+Using Fairy Tail as an example all of the following series can be safely merged into a single entry in Plex if they are correctly matched to TMDB in Shoko:
 - Fairy Tail
 - Fairy Tail (2011)
 - Fairy Tail (2014)